Burgundian Netherlands: History

 Territories of the house of Valois-Burgundy during the reign of Charles the Bold.

-Around the 13th and early 14th century, various Dutch cities became so important that they started playing a major role in the political and economical affairs of their respective fiefs.
+Around the 13th and early 14th century, various cities in the Low countries became so important that they started playing a major role in the political and economical affairs of their respective fiefs.
 At the same time, the political system of relatively petty lords was ending, and stronger rulers (with actual power over larger territories) started to emerge.
 In the case of the Dutch, these two developments resulted in the political unification of all Dutch fiefs within a supra-regional state.
 This process started in the 14th century, with the Flemish cities gaining previously unseen powers over their county.
 When Count Louis II of Flanders died without a male heir, these cities (Bruges, Ypres, and Ghent) arranged a marriage between the count's daughter (future Countess Margaret III) and the duke of Burgundy (Philip the Bold).
 By doing this, they set in motion a chain of events eventually leading to the establishment and expansion of the Burgundian Low Countries.

 A fair share (but not most) of these territories were inherited by the Burgundian dukes, a younger branch of the French royal House of Valois, upon the death of Count Louis II of Flanders in 1384.
 His heiress, Margaret III of Flanders in 1369 had married Philip the Bold, youngest son of King John II of France and the first of the Valois dukes of Burgundy at Dijon, who thus inherited the County of Flanders.
 The Flemish comital House of Dampierre had been French vassals, who held territory around the affluent cities of Bruges and Ghent, but also adjacent lands in former Lower Lorraine east of the Scheldt river ("Imperial Flanders") including the exclave of Mechelen, which were a fief of the Holy Roman Empire, and furthermore the neighbouring French County of Artois.
 Together they initiated an era of Burgundian governance in the Low Countries.